Money & Drugs – Tracking What the U.S. Spends on Drugs

 Overdrawn

 More money is spent on illicit drugs daily and yearly than anyone – from the United States government to the loved ones watching someone struggle with addiction – would want to see.
-With over a trillion dollars spent on these substances, the drug problem hasn’t disappeared.
-Upon further examination, communities across the country are calling out for help.
+Increasingly, communities across the country are calling out for help.

 Methodology